athril/ebic/README.md

 ## ebic - AI-based parallel biclustering algorithm

-ebic is a next-generation biclustering algorithm based on artificial intelligence (AI). eBic is probably the first algorithm capable of discovering the most challenging patterns (i.e. row-constant, column-constant, shift, scale, shift-scale and trend-preserving) in complex and noisy data with average accuracy of over 90%.
+**ebic** is a next-generation biclustering algorithm based on artificial intelligence (AI). **ebic** is probably the first algorithm capable of discovering the most challenging patterns (i.e. row-constant, column-constant, shift, scale, shift-scale and trend-preserving) in complex and noisy data with average accuracy of over 90%.
 It is also one of the very few parallel biclustering algorithms that use at least one graphics processing unit (GPU) and is ready for big-data challenges.

-ebic is mainly implemented in C++11.
+**ebic** is mainly implemented in C++11.
 CUDA with OpenMP used for parallelization.

 **ebic is still under active development**

 ## License

-eBic is MIT-licensed.
+**ebic** is MIT-licensed.
 Please see the [repository license](https://github.com/athril/ebic/blob/master/LICENSE) for the licensing and usage information.

 ## Installation

-eBic requires CUDA 8.0, installed C++11 environment and OpenMP.
+**ebic** requires CUDA 8.0, installed C++11 environment and OpenMP.
 We maintain the [ebic installation instructions](http://athril.github.io/ebic/installation/).

 ## Usage

-ebic can be used only as a [command line tool](http://athril.github.io/ebic/usage/).
+**ebic** can be used only as a [command line tool](http://athril.github.io/ebic/usage/).

 In order to build a program simply run:
 ```$ make```